 The Emerging Markets Stock Fund charges a 2%

 redemption fee on shares held 90 days or less.

 The performance information shown does not reflect the deduction of the redemption fee;

 if it did, the performance would be lower.

 The portfolio is overweight in the largest emerging markets of Brazil, Russia, India, and China (including Hong Kong).
 The portfolio also holds a few companies in developed Europe that generate a significant portion of their profits in emerging markets.
-Our largest purchase for the quarter was initiating a position in China's e-commerce leader, which had its initial public offer in September.
+In Russia, we avoided energy-related companies and concentrated on a few high-quality, consumer-driven businesses.
 Sector allocations reflect our preference for areas driven by domestic consumption.
 Consumer staples and information technology stocks accounted for the portfolio's top overweights at quarter-end.
-The largest underweight sectors were materials, telecommunication services, and energy due to our concerns about commodity prices and the lack of attractive growth opportunities in these areas.
+The largest underweight sectors were telecommunication services, materials, and energy due to our concerns about commodity prices and the lack of attractive growth opportunities in these areas.